sugarme/libqt6zig/README.md

 ### Q2.
 How long does it take to compile?

-Under normal conditions, the first compilation of the entire library should take less than 10 minutes, assuming the hardware in use is at or above the level of that of a consumer-grade mid-tier machine released in the past decade.
-Once the build cache is warmed up, subsequent compilations should be very fast, on the order of seconds.
-For client applications that use and configure a specific subset of the main library, the expected compilation time should be much shorter, e.g. compiling the `helloworld` example, only linking the libraries needed and without a warm cache, should take under 30 seconds.
+Under normal conditions, the first compilation of the entire library should take less than 30 minutes, assuming the hardware in use is at or above the level of that of a consumer-grade mid-tier machine released in the past decade.
+Once the build cache is warmed up, subsequent compilations should be very fast, on the order of seconds. **Compiling the entire library is not necessary unless direct library development is an objective.** For client applications that use and configure a specific subset of the main library, the expected compilation time should be much shorter, e.g. compiling the `helloworld` example, only linking the libraries needed and without a warm cache, should take under 30 seconds.

 ### Q3.
 How does the `libqt6zig` API differ from the official Qt C++ API?